Buvik Municipality

 Buvik is a former municipality in the old Sør-Trøndelag county, Norway.
 Buvik existed from 1855 until 1965.
-The municipality encompassed the extreme northeastern part of what is now the municipality of Skaun in Trøndelag county.
+The municipality encompassed the extreme northeastern part of what is now Skaun Municipality in Trøndelag county.
 It encompassed the roughly 25 km2 area surrounding the Vigda river south of the Gaulosen fjord.
 The administrative centre was located in the village of Buvika.

-History
+Prior to its dissolution in 1965, the 28 km2 municipality was the 488th largest by area out of the 525 municipalities in Norway.
+Buvik Municipality was the 468th most populous municipality in Norway with a population of about 1,292.
+The municipality's population density was 46.1 PD/km2 and its population had increased by 5.1% over the previous 10-year period.

+General information

-The municipality was established in 1855 when it split off from the larger municipality of Byneset.
-Initially, Buvik had a population of 841.
+The municipality was established in 1855 when the large Byneset Municipality was divided into two: the southern part (population: 841) became the new Buvik Municipality and the northern part (population: 2,109) remained as Byneset Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Langørgen farm area (population: 11) was merged into the neighboring municipality of Melhus.
-Then, on 1 January 1965, the rest of Buvik (population: 1,267) was merged with the neighboring municipalities of Børsa and Skaun to form a new, larger municipality of Skaun.
+On 1 January 1964, the Langørgen farm area (population: 11) in Buvik Municipality was merged into the neighboring Melhus Municipality.
+Then, on 1 January 1965, the rest of Buvik Municipality (population: 1,267) was merged with the neighboring Børsa Municipality and Skaun Municipality to form a new, larger Skaun Municipality.